Tall oil: Manufacturing

 In the kraft process, high alkalinity and temperature convert the esters and carboxylic acids in rosin into soluble sodium soaps of lignin, rosin, and fatty acids.
 The spent cooking liquor is called weak black liquor and is about 15% dry content.
-The black liquor is concentrated in a multiple effect evaporator and after the first stage the black liquor is about 20–30%.
+The black liquor is concentrated in a multiple effect evaporator and after the first stage the black liquor is about 20–30% solids.
 At this stage it is called intermediate liquor.
 Normally the soaps start to float in the storage tank for the weak or intermediate liquors and are skimmed off and collected.
 A good soap skimming operation reduces the soap content of the black liquor down to 0.2–0.4% w/w of the dry residue.
 The collected soap is called raw rosin soap or rosinate.
-The raw rosin soap is then allowed to settle or is centrifuged to release as much as possible of the entrained black liquor.
+The raw rosin soap is then allowed to settle or is centrifuged to release as much of the entrained black liquor as possible.
 The soap goes then to the acidulator where it is heated and acidified with sulfuric acid to produce crude tall oil (CTO).

 The soap skimming and acidulator operation can be improved by addition of flocculants.
 A flocculant will shorten the separation time and give a cleaner soap with lower viscosity.
 This makes the acidulator run more smoothly as well.

 Most pines give a soap yield of 5–25 kg/ton pulp, while Scots pine gives 20–50 kg/ton.
 Scots pine grown in northern Scandinavia give a yield of even more than 50 kg/ton.
 Globally about 2 mill ton/year of CTO are refined.

 Composition

-The composition of crude tall oil varies a great deal, depending on the type of wood used.
+The composition of crude tall oil depends on the type of wood used.
 A common quality measure for tall oil is acid number.
 With pure pines it is possible to have acid numbers in the range 160–165, while mills using a mix of softwoods and hardwoods might give acid numbers in the range of 125–135.

-Normally crude tall oil contains rosins, which contains resin acids (mainly abietic acid and its isomers), fatty acids (mainly palmitic acid, oleic acid and linoleic acid) and fatty alcohols, unsaponifiable sterols (5–10%), some sterols, and other alkyl hydrocarbon derivates.
+Normally crude tall oil contains rosins, which contains resin acids (mainly abietic acid and its isomers), fatty acids (mainly palmitic acid, oleic acid and linoleic acid) and fatty alcohols, unsaponifiable sterols (5–10%), other sterols, and other alkyl hydrocarbon derivatives.

-Fractional distillation of the cruce tall oil produces pitch, tall oil rosin with a high purity in abietic acid, Tall Oil Fatty Acid (TOFA) consisting of non-saturated acids (mainly oleic acid and linoleic acid), and Distilled Tall Oil (DTO) consisting of a mix of heavier fatty acids and abietic acid.
+Fractional distillation of the crude tall oil produces pitch, tall oil rosin with a high purity in abietic acid, Tall Oil Fatty Acid (TOFA) consisting of non-saturated acids (mainly oleic acid and linoleic acid), and Distilled Tall Oil (DTO) consisting of a mix of heavier fatty acids and abietic acid.

 Applications

+Historically, CTO was primarily refined into four different fractions: